raunakkathuria/imagegenai/docs/QUICKSTART.md

-# ImageGen Quickstart Guide
+# ImageGenAI Quickstart Guide

-This guide will help you get started with the ImageGen API, a flexible service that supports multiple AI image generation models.
+This guide will help you get started with the ImageGenAI API, a flexible service that supports multiple AI image generation models.

 ## Prerequisites

 1. System Requirements:
-   - NVIDIA GPU with CUDA support
    - Docker and Docker Compose
+   - For GPU models:
+     * NVIDIA GPU with CUDA support
-   - NVIDIA Container Toolkit
+     * NVIDIA Container Toolkit

-2. NVIDIA Setup (Ubuntu/Debian):
+2. NVIDIA Setup (Ubuntu/Debian) - Required only for GPU models:
 ```bash
 # Install NVIDIA Driver
 sudo apt update